Tomasand1/Serotonin_FSCV_Classification/README.md

 make requirements
 ```

-If the dependencies fail to install for any reason, they can be installed manually.
+If the dependencies fail to install automatically for any reason, the missing ones will be displayed and can be installed manually.

 ## Usage

+To run the application, navigate to the `/src` folder.

 Once the dependencies are installed, use the following script to run the application locally: